Tips for Taking the ACT

 - Do not mark or alter any ovals on a test or continue writing the essay after time has been called.
 If you do, you will be dismissed and your answer document will not be scored.

-- If you are taking the ACT Plus Writing, see these Writing Test tips.
+- If you are taking the ACT with writing, see these writing test tips.